-Bruce Barton and Fred Stone, he developed ideas in sales copy, persuading the top men to test them in new circulars he wrote.
-The results were fantastic.
-He sold many thousands of the Harvard Classics–a five-foot shelf of books by Dr. Elliott, and his circulars on the O. Henry stories brought orders for over two million dollars, followed by orders for over 70,000 books on “The History of the World War.”
-Robert A fabulous book because of the countless example ads Collier shared.
+He sold many thousands of the Harvard Classics — a five-foot shelf of books by Dr. Elliott, and his circulars on the O. Henry stories brought orders for over two million dollars, followed by orders for over 70,000 books on “The History of the World War.”
+A fabulous book because of the countless example ads Collier shared.

 Tested Advertising Methods

 My copy of TAM is dog-eared, pages covered in yellow highlighters and pencil marks.
 The spine is broke.
 And it’s one I try to skim at least once a year.
 I usually end up reading large chunks of it.
 Caples was a former engineer who cut his teeth on the advertising world by crawling through a seven-inch stack of losing ads and another stack of winning ads.
-Two months later he wrote the most famous headline in history: “They Laughed When I Sat Down at the Piano … But when I started to play.”
+Two months later he wrote the most famous headline in history: “They Laughed When I Sat Down at the Piano.”

 How to Write a Good Advertisement

 The 100 headlines in the first chapter are worth the price of the book alone.
-But it’s simplicity in teaching how to hook readers with emotional triggers and closing the sale with social proof and justifying with facts … with phenomenal examples throughout the book will pay dividends.
+But its simplicity is in teaching how to hook readers with emotional triggers and closing the sale with social proof and justifying with facts … not to mention the phenomenal examples throughout the book will pay dividends.